This section provides end-to-end instructions for installing an on-premises ALM Octane server in a cluster configuration on Linux.

 Make sure to set the following settings to values that all cluster nodes can access.

-We configure other ALM Octane settings by modifying the octane.yml configuration file.
+We configure other ALM Octane cluster settings by modifying the octane.yml configuration file.

 On the first node only, start the ALM Octane server by running service octane start.